 Earning a Bachelor of Arts in Mass Communication at Lindenwood University

 Every mass communications student at Lindenwood University is required to take core courses, which make up 36 credit hours of your Bachelor of Arts degree.
 These courses will teach you the basics of the mass communications field.
 You will learn reporting, radio production, video production, writing for electronic media, mass communication law and theory, ethics, and more.
-Once you have mastered these skills, which are critical to your success, you will choose an area of emphasis: broadcast, media management and sales, or sports information.
+Once you have mastered these skills, which are critical to your success, other courses are incorporated, including: broadcast, media management and sales, and sports information.

 As a broadcasting student at Lindenwood, you will learn radio, video, and audio production in a fully functioning 50,000-watt FM radio station and an HD television station that airs over the Lindenwood campus and through cable systems across the St. Louis metropolitan area.
 Hands-on experience in television, radio, newswriting, and television news reporting is key to your education at Lindenwood University.
 Many well-known alumni have learned their craft during their time at Lindenwood.
 You could be next.